Skip to main contentSkip to navigation

 What's your data recovery success rate?

-94% on recoverable cases across the last 1,000 jobs; broken down honestly: logical failures ~97%, firmware faults ~94%, single-head replacements ~89%, multi-platter or severe damage ~65%.
+We recover data from drives others can't.
+Our rates vary by failure type: logical failures have very high recovery rates, firmware faults and single-head replacements are also highly successful, while multi-platter or severe damage cases are more challenging.
 We publish raw, anonymized outcomes so you can see the reality by device type and failure mode.

 How expensive is data recovery?